cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Once you save again, you'll see Cypress display the failing test in red since `true` does not equal `false`.

 Cypress also displays the stack trace and the code frame where the assertion failed (when available).
-You can click on the blue file link to open the file where the error occurred in your preferred application.
+You can click on the blue file link to open the file where the error occurred in {% url "your preferred file opener" IDE-integration#File-Opener-Preference %}.
 To read more about the error's display, read about {% url "Debugging Errors" debugging#Errors %}.

 {% imgTag /img/guides/failing-test.png "Failing test" %}